lillik/omnipay-payu-romania/README.md

 $ composer require dantoma/payu-romania
 ```

-If the command from above doesn't work for you here's what worked for me:
+If the above command doesn't work for you here's what worked for me:

 ```
 $ php -d memory_limit=-1 /usr/local/bin/composer require dantoma/payu-romania